ncatlab/nlab-content/pages/3/4/3/2/2343/content.md

 The **cotangent complex** functor is effectively the left [[derived functor]] of the [[Kähler differential]]s assignment.

-To talk about the nonabelian derived functors, Quillen introduced a [[simplicial ring|model structure on the category of simplicial commutative rings]]s.
+To talk about the nonabelian derived functors, Quillen introduced a [[simplicial ring|model structure on the category of simplicial commutative rings]].

 Given a morphism $f: A\to B$ in [[CRing]], which makes $B$ an $A$-algebra, the fiber of the [[tangent category]] $AbGr(A Alg/B)$ of abelian group objects in the slice category $A Alg/B$ of $A$-algebras over $B$ is equivalent both to the category of $B$-modules and the trivial (= square zero) extensions of $A$ by $B$-modules.